pondrejk/dizzer/chap3-vis_challenges-density.md

 ## 3.4 Figures and grounds

-As we have hinted in the previous section, vector tiles allow for greater freedom in combining data layers in digital maps.
-What does this bring to digital cartographers?
-To answer this question it is useful to take an aside to think about distinctions between topographic and thematic cartography and into how layers.
-The distinction between the topographic and thematic cartography those arise from different practical motivations that translate into different design implications.
+Vector tiles bring new possibilities for combining data layers in digital maps.
+To see how to best utilize this, let us take an aside to think about distinctions between topographic and thematic cartography.

 I explore how to create thematic maps from Big data.